We all look forwards to the weekends, but what do you usually do over the weekends?

 Vietnamese Grilled Lemongrass Chicken Thighs

-- 1½ pound boneless chicken thighs (with or without skin)
+- 1½ pounds boneless chicken thighs (with or without skin)

 - ¼ cup cilantro (minced)